cjacker/opensource-toolchain-ch32v/README.md

 # Opensource toolchain for WCH CH32V RISC-V 32bit MCU

-**NOTE:** Recently, I send a mail to WCH and MounRiver again, to request the latest source of their forked OpenOCD.
-I already requested many times before, they even did not responded.
-If there is still no reply this time, all my CH32V projects/resources will be abandoned and deleted this year.

 WCH CH32V series is a family of General-Purpose 32bit RISC-V MCU, please refer to [official website](http://www.wch-ic.com/products/categories/47.html?pid=5) for more infomations.

 # Table of contents